 Cataracts occur when the eye lens develops areas of cloudiness.
 The risks of developing cataracts increase with age, smoking, injury and radiotherapy treatment.
 When cataracts become large enough over time, they stop light passing through to the retina, and in doing so they can really impair vision.
 Blurring, sensitivity to light and fading of colours are just some of the signs of cataracts.
 If this happens to you, the only way to permanently correct it is with a cataract operation.

 The good news is that cataract surgery is a pretty straight forward operation that has a high success rate.
 A cataract operation entails removing the cloudy, cataract lens and replacing it with an artificial lens.
-Because the artificial lens is placed inside your eye, where the cataract lens used to be, it is called an intraocular lens implant (IOL).
+Because the artificial eye lens replacement is placed inside your eye, where the cataract lens used to be, it is called an intraocular lens implant (IOL).

 Your cataract surgeon will help you choose between the available lenses described below, which are typically made of silicone or acrylic: